rusty-bits/octool/README.md

 [![Build Status](https://app.travis-ci.com/rusty-bits/octool.svg?branch=main)](https://app.travis-ci.com/rusty-bits/octool)

 A small project to help me learn the Rust language and to hopefully provide better features than my older [OC-tool](https://github.com/rusty-bits/OC-tool).
 All suggestions and criticisms are welcome (but that doesn't mean I'll get to them in a timely manner, I can be lazy at times)
 You can build from the included source by running `cargo build --release` (if you have the Rust environment installed) or you can use the binary from [the Releases section on GitHub](https://github.com/rusty-bits/octool/releases).
-The latest_dev_build release should contain the binary from the latest commit.
+The latest release should contain the binary from the latest commit since I have my automated build push the updates on top of the latest version.
+Unlike my older OC-tool, this tool does not auto update itself to the latest version.
+So, for now you will need to check on updates yourself.
+I will try to include some type of update message in the future.

 ## Command line options ##